Track your nutrition and health goals

 1. Naturally gluten-free: Ideal for those with gluten intolerance or celiac disease.
 Jowar is one of the few Indian staple grains that is completely free of gluten.

-2. Supports blood sugar control: With a GI of ~55 and resistant starch content, jowar roti raises blood sugar more slowly than wheat roti, making it one of the best grain choices for diabetics and people with insulin resistance.
+2. Supports blood sugar control: With a GI of ~55 and resistant starch content, jowar roti raises blood sugar more slowly than wheat roti or white rice.
+Studies suggest sorghum consumption is associated with improved insulin sensitivity.

-3. Promotes satiety and weight management: The combination of fiber (3.5g/100g) and resistant starch in jowar keeps you fuller for longer, reducing overall calorie intake across the day.
+3. Promotes satiety and weight management: The combination of fiber (3.5g/100g) and resistant starch in jowar keeps you fuller for longer, reducing total calorie intake across the day.

 4. Supports heart health: Jowar contains polyphenols and soluble fiber that help lower LDL (bad cholesterol).
-Regular consumption has been linked to reduced cardiovascular risk in several studies.
+Regular consumption is linked to improved cardiovascular risk markers.

 5. Good for digestion: High in insoluble fiber, jowar supports regular bowel movements and gut microbiome health.